Novimatrem/vice-jz-nosnap/README.md

-# vice-jz-nosnap v4
+# vice-jz-nosnap v5

-Required packages: sudo
+Required packages: sudo, curl, squashfs-tools

 Required tweaks: Your user must be in the sudoers file.